NuevoFoundation/workshops/content/english/linux-basics/activity-4.md

 weight: 7
 ---

-While we work, as a cybersecurity engineer, it is important to take a lot of notes and screenshots.
-These are helpful for future reference and might be needed by the police when trying to understand what crimes might have happened.
-Let's step up our workspace!
+*As a cybersecurity engineer, it is important to take a lot of notes.
+These are helpful for future reference to understand how the hack happened.
+Let's step up our workspace!*

 ### What if I want to create a new directory?